Bayesian tomography using polynomial chaos expansion and deep generative networks: Application to GPR crosshole travel time tomography

 \subsection{PCE performance}

-We here analyze the PCE performance of the different parametrizations for surrogate modeling introduced in Section \ref{parametrization}.
-In agreement with \citet{meles2022bayesian}, we consider for each surrogate a total of $900$ training sets and a polynomial degree $p$ of five, for all three schemes when applied on eikonal data.
+We here analyze the PCE performance of the different input parametrizations for surrogate modeling introduced in Section \ref{parametrization}.
+In agreement with \citet{meles2022bayesian}, we consider for each surrogate a total of $900$ training sets and a polynomial degree $p$ of five when applied on eikonal data.

-When the VAE parametrization is used as input, the PCE performance is rather poor, with a rmse of $2.01$ ns, which is well beyond the noise level and consequently considered unsatisfactory. (see Fig. \ref{fig:006a}).
+When the VAE parametrization is used as input, the PCE performance is rather poor, with a rmse of $2.01$ ns, which is well beyond the expected noise level and is consequently considered unsatisfactory (Fig. \ref{fig:006a}(a)).
 The poor performance is due to the highly non-linear map $\mathcal{M}_{VAE}$.
-In such a scenario, PCE does not provide accurate results even if the physical input of the validation set is exactly defined by the deep generative network $\mathcal{G}_{VAE}(\vz)=\vu$.
+In such a scenario, PCE does not provide accurate results even if the physical input of the validation set is exactly defined by $\mathcal{G}_{VAE}(\vz)=\vu$.
 In this scheme, note that the evaluation of $\mathcal{G}_{VAE}(\vz)$ is not required to compute the corresponding PCE.